Eadgyth/Programming-Editor/README.md

 <br>
 <h4>SHORT DESCRIPTION</h4>
 <p>
-To run code a file is first opened from or newly saved to the directory that will be defined as a project.
-While the file is open (and selected in the tab bar) a project category is selected from the 'Project' menu.
+To run code from within the editor firstly open a file from or newly save a file to the directory that is to be defined as a project (the file my be saved in sub-directory of the project directory, too).
+While a file of the project is open (and selected in the tab bar) a project category is selected from the 'Project' menu.
 This opens a simple settings dialog.
 The selectable categories so far are Java, Perl, Python, R and HTML.
 <p>
 Several projects may be defined in parallel.
 Switching between projects is done after selecting a file that is part of the project to change to.